rzyns/ComfyUI_LoRA_Sidebar/README.md

 ![image](https://github.com/user-attachments/assets/9c3fd7bf-5dff-4207-b193-369c9c0a3ac5)

 ## Limitations
-- Drag and drop only supports core Comfy nodes, if you have some custom nodes you use please open an issue and I can add support for whatever
-- Sorting does make the sidebar perform worse than with sorting off, it's not really noticable unless you have a lot of LoRAs though
-- Sometimes with large LoRA libraries the sidebar won't initially load everything right, closing and reopening it fixes it (or hitting the X button on the search box) - this doesn't affect searching at all
 - Sliders don't really look great and they don't use the right node.
 If you have sliders and use them frequently I strongly suggest looking into my Slider Sidebar - https://github.com/Kinglord/ComfyUI_Slider_Sidebar
 - This isn't a LoRA management tool so it's not made to help you manage your LoRA files
 - With large datasets it can cause some timeouts, they are harmless but they do clutter the server logs a bit